Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 You can find my cleaning function on my [own notebook]().

 ### Feature extraction: adding meta-data

+We will now see that from the raw tweet one can extract some features that are not explicit in the text body (here the tweets).
+This meta-data can be used for checking that the training set and the test set we have have the same statistics.
+Indeed, if this weren't the case, then there are chances that the learning on the traning set poorly generalizes on the test set.
+On the contrary, if they have similar statistics for several of these fetures then one can be more confident that the model will give good resuts on the test set.
+It is therefore a good sanity check to do before even starting to work on the model.

+On the other hand, the statistics of these feature might be slightly different for the tweets that speak about disters compared to the ones that do not.
+If this is the case, then one could use this meta-data and leverage these differences in the statistics to develop a model classifying the tweets.

 ## Classification using meta-data only <a name='meta-data_clf'></a>